redkite-labs/redkitecms-docs/book/add-custom-theme.rst

         </div>
     {% endblock %}

-You can easily change this template just by defining a new parameter in your `config_rkcms.yml`:
+You can easily change this template just by defining a new parameter in both `config.yml` and `config_rkcms.yml`:

 .. code-block:: text

     red_kite_labs_theme_engine:
         # ...
         base_template: MyAwesomeBundle:Theme:my-base.html.twig

+this because RedKite CMS does not inherit its configuration from Symfony2 configuration.

 .. note::